Sahilgill24/SuiShadow/README.md

 ### 1. Seller Registration and Upload

-1. **zkLogin / Wallet Connect**
+1. **zkLogin**
-   - Seller logs in with Sui’s `zkLogin` (zero‐knowledge identity) using their preferable oauth (we currently added google as the oauth) Their wallet address is now linked to a verifiable Sui account.
+   - Seller logs in with Sui’s `zkLogin` (zero‐knowledge identity) using their preferable oauth (we currently added google as the oauth) The newly created wallet address is now linked to a verifiable Sui account.
+No need to even show the original NFT holder account .

 2. **Image Obfuscation**
-   - Seller picks an image (e.g., a high‐resolution JPEG/PNG).
+   - Seller uploads an image (e.g., a high‐resolution JPEG/PNG).
    - The front‐end/UI tool automatically “blacks out” or “pixelates” selected regions (e.g., tiles).
 These obfuscated tiles become placeholders for encrypted blocks.
-   - Optionally: A low‐resolution preview or watermarked version is generated for marketplace browsing.
+   - We take these tiles as `img.height/10` and `img.width/10`
+   - This obfuscated image is now uploaded to walrus and fetched on the frontend to show on the MarketPlace

 3. **AES Key Derivation**
-   - Front end requests a fresh AES key from the **Key‐Server Contract**, which uses Sui Seal to generate a secure, random 256-bit symmetric key.
+   - a fresh key from the **Key‐Server Contract** is requested , which is based on Sui Seal.
-   - This key is kept off‐chain within a secure enclave (the contract), never exposed publicly.
+   - This key is stored by the user and a access table in the contract can be changed to give access to this key to an external user .

 4. **Block Encryption & Merkle Construction**
    - The image is divided into \(N\) tiles (e.g., 16×16 grid = 256 blocks).
+   - for simplicity as no merkle tree library works straight on frontend , we had to manually construct the root , so we took a `depth-3` tree with SHA-256 hashes.
-   - Each tile (raw pixel‐data) is AES‐encrypted (e.g., `AES‐GCM`) using the derived symmetric key.
+   - Each Coordinate and Block(after conversion to base64 string) is now AES‐encrypted (e.g., `AES‐GCM`) using the derived symmetric key.
    - All ciphertexts are collected, their SHA-256 hashes become the leaves of a binary Merkle tree.
    - A single 32-byte **Merkle root** is computed.

 5. **Upload to Walrus & Mint**
    - Upload the array of \(N\) ciphertexts (plus any coordinate metadata) to Walrus.
-Walrus returns a **blob ID** (CID).
+Walrus returns a **blob ID** (BlobID).
    - Call `mint_to_sender(bloblast_id: String, merkle_root: [u8;32])` on the Sui NFT contract:
      - An NFT object is created with immutable fields:
-       - `blob_id` (e.g., “bafy…”)
+       - `blob_id` (e.g., “3hX....”)
        - `merkle_root` (32-byte)
-       - (Optionally) `preview_url` or `preview_hash` for a low-res thumbnail.
-   - Seller now has a “Shadow NFT” in their Sui wallet.
-This NFT shows a blacked-out image or a watermarked preview in UIs that support the metadata.

 <img src="./readmeimages/image copy.png" >
 ---